 Paramount Pictures filed a lawsuit on Thursday seeking to slash its property tax bill on its studio lot.

 The studio argues that the L.A.
-County Assessor’s office placed too high a value on the parcel when it appraised the lot in 2011.
-The original assessment for the studio’s “personal property and fixtures” — machinery, computers, and so on — came in at $164.8 million.
+County Assessor’s office placed too high a value on its production facilities in an appraisal from 2011.
+The original assessment for the studio’s “personal property and fixtures” — lighting equipment, soundstages, and so on — came in at $164.8 million.
 Paramount appealed the assessment, claiming the correct value was $69.7 million.

 The difference would amount to a reduction of more than $1 million a year in the studio’s property tax liability.

-The board agreed to a further reduction, though it did not go as low as Paramount wanted.
-Paramount alleges the board abused its discretion by excluding evidence of comparable sales, and in other respects.
+Paramount alleges in the lawsuit that the board abused its discretion by excluding evidence of comparable sales, and in other respects.
 The lawsuit also claims that the board’s justifications were “incomprehensible.”

 Paramount is suing Los Angeles County to reverse the board’s decision and to obtain attorneys’ fees.